Moreese Bickham: Trial and death sentence

-Commutation to life without parole, after Furman v.
+Commutation to life without parole after Furman v.
 Georgia

-In 1972, after the U.S. Supreme Court determined that death sentences applied in certain ways were unconstitutional, states across the South converted numerous death sentences to life without parole, before the sentences could be challenged by inmates.
-As part of this pattern, the State of Louisiana in 1974 converted Moreese Bickham's sentence to life without parole.
-Bickham was at that time released into the general prison population in Angola.

-Throughout the 1970s and 1980s, Bickham worked in a variety of capacities at Angola.
+In 1972, after the U.S. Supreme Court determined that death sentences applied in certain ways were unconstitutional, all death sentences nationwide were overturned.
+As such, Bickham's sentence was reduced to life without parole.
+He was released into the general prison population in Angola.
+Through the 1970s and 1980s, Bickham worked in a variety of capacities at Angola.
 He assisted in the visitors' center, maintained a garden in the prison cemetery, learned leather-making, and he became ordained as a minister in the Methodist faith.
 In 1989, independent radio documentarian David Isay interviewed Bickham for a documentary on long-timers at Angola, entitled "Tossing Away the Keys".
 Bickham was freed in January 1996 through the efforts of New York City attorney Michael Alcamo.

 Negotiations, sentence reduction and release

 In August 1994, New York corporate lawyer Michael Alcamo accepted Bickham's case pro bono.
 Working with 35-year-old trial transcripts and newspaper clippings, Alcamo investigated the circumstances of the conviction.
 He began to present the case to Louisiana authorities that Bickham had been wrongfully convicted.

 Alcamo pointed out that the deputies contradicted themselves in their own testimony.
 If Bickham had been violent or dangerous at 11 p.m., at Buck's Place, the two deputies would have arrested Bickham at that time.
 Instead, the deputies arrested Florence Spencer, Bickham's companion.
 Alcamo presented the conclusion that there was no reasonable basis for Galloway and Gill to have gone to Bickham's home later, at 2:10 am, and that they had no grounds to arrest him.
 Alcamo said that it could be further inferred that the two men meant to do Bickham harm.
-Alcamo argued that at the least, these circumstances indicated that Bickham should have been charged with manslaughter, a lesser offense, which carried a maximum term of 25 years, or that Bickham should have been exculpated on principles of self-defense.
+Alcamo argued that Bickham had either acted in self-defense or was guilty of manslaughter at worst, which would've carried a maximum sentence of 21 years on each count.
+With reductions for good behavior, this meant that Bickham should've served no more than 21 years in prison for killing the two deputies.

 As a secondary position, Alcamo sought a commutation of Bickham's sentence from life without parole to 75 years.
 Because local sentiment made a full pardon out of the question, Alcamo took the position that Bickham's sentence should be commuted, or reduced, to a specific term of 75 years.
-This would make it possible to seek a parole date or a specific release date based on Louisiana's "good time statute," which allows a sentence to be reduced by one day for each day served on good behavior.
+If this were successful, it could then be possible to seek a parole date or a specific release date based on Louisiana's "good time statute", (RS 15:571.3.1).
+This law allowed a sentence to be reduced by one day for each day served on good behavior.